-As it is stated in our mission, CSM calls us to pay attention to the development of mind, body, and spirit.
-Therefore, CSM recognizes that the use of alcohol and drugs have potential health risks.
-Consequently, when appropriate, CSM will refer students to the CHI Health Creighton University Medical Center Bergan Mercy.
-Counseling Assistance Program (CAP) for an evaluation.
-The CHI Counseling Assistance Program is located at 7710 Mercy Road, Building One, Suite 332.
+Counseling Assistance Program (CAP) for an evaluation

+• The CHI Counseling Assistance Program is located at 7710 Mercy Road, Building One, Suite 332.
 The 24-hour telephone number is (402) 398-5566/Toll Free 1-888-847-4975.
 Students will be expected to follow through with the recommendations CAP may suggest.
-Any student in violation of our alcohol and drug policy will be referred to the judicial process outlined in the code of conduct section.
+Any student in violation of our alcohol and drug policy will be referred to the judicial process outlined in the conduct section's code of conduct.